-UOM - Choose what the Unit of Measure is for the transaction you are entering.
-If you are adding 2,000 new items then choose "Each", but if you are adding 200 new boxes, choose "Box".
-Your choices here are:
+UOM - Choose the Unit of Measure of the transaction you are entering.
+If you are adding 2,000 new items, then choose "Each", but if you are adding 200 new boxes, choose "Box".
+Your choices:

 Quantity of UOM: Enter how many of that Unit of Measure this transaction is for.
 In our previous example, I would enter 200.
 So, I am adding 200 boxes to my inventory, and each of the boxes has 10 items in it.
 This would add 2,000 items to my inventory.